 5. Check the used storage on the Datto appliance.
-If used storage is 85% of total capacity or higher, you may find increased reliability by lowering the amount of used storage.
+If it is 85% of total capacity or higher, you may find increased reliability by freeing up space.
 Also see: Backup skipped due to not enough free space.

 6. Make sure that ports 25566 and 139 are open on the local Windows Firewall.
-25566 will be open if the raw_agent_svc is running as part of the ShadowSnap agent.
-Another program may have taken the port if there was something listening on it.
+Port 25566 will be open if the raw_agent_svc is running as part of the ShadowSnap agent.
+If another program uses any of these ports, the agent may malfunction.

-7. Make that anti-virus exceptions exist for Program Files (x86)\StorageCraft
+7. Make sure that anti-virus exceptions exist for the StorageCraft ShadowSnap application

 10. Check network connectivity between the protected system and the Datto device.
 Rule out any IP address conflicts with the protected machine or the Datto device.
 Replace the network cable for the protected server, and try a different switch port.

-11. Run the ShadowProtect Diagnostic runsupportmode.cmd tool provided by StorageCraft and consider the recommendations it makes for server tuning.
+11. Run the ShadowProtect Diagnostic (external link) runsupportmode.cmd tool provided by StorageCraft and consider the recommendations it makes for server tuning.